Hosting Codex-Created HTML files on Github Pages

 Common Issues & Fixes

-Page shows 404 File not named correctly Rename to index.html
+Page shows a 404 error File is not named index.html Rename the file to index.html (all lowercase) and re-upload.

-Blank page HTML file incomplete or broken Re-export from Codex
+Page loads but appears blank HTML file is incomplete or malformed Re-export the file from Codex and re-upload.

 Tips

-• Keep repository names short and readable for cleaner URLs
+• Keep repository names short and lowercase for the cleanest URLs.

 Details